TrasheRacer/TrasheRacer.github.io/docs/_posts/2021-06-08-gunpowder-plot.markdown

 ---
 layout: post
-title: "Gunpowder plot"
+title: "Fiction"
 date: 2021-06-08 15:46:30 +0200
 ---

-need an opinion from you guys - how does this work as a science-fiction plotline?
+So here's an idea for the plot to a story.

 ## notes

-* if any kind of 'magical technological advance' is needed by the plot just invent a result via advancing AI (artificial intelligence)
+- if any kind of 'magical technological advance' is needed by the plot just invent a result via advancing AI (artificial intelligence)
   - AKA neural networks
   - AKA machine learning
-* this is quite a rough draft - a lot of the final detail to still work out
+- this is a work in progress - lots still to work out
+- i'll call this 'speculative fiction' rather than 'science fiction' because science is for fucking nerds

 ## assumptions

-i know it sucks, but sorry, please just imagine no vaccine for Covid 19
+I know it sucks, but sorry, please

+Just imagine no vaccine for Covid 19

 #### with economic activity severly curtailed anyway, European governments are finally forced to deal with the climate crisis

 - a monetary standard for the Euro is devised, based on sequestered carbon (i.e. carbon captured or otherwise stored safely away)
 - EU members' carbon stores (i.e. mines, gasfields, forests) are locked up and guarded in the (inter)national interest
 - carbon is rationed according to need on a weekly basis to EU citizens - aliens & migrants however are not included
-  * maybe people excluded from the carbon ration are forced to participate in the market? maybe they crowdfund themselves? ...
+  - maybe people excluded from the carbon ration are forced to participate in the market? maybe they crowdfund themselves? ...
 - all products are valued both in Euros and also in a (fixed) carbon price-tag, to be paid using freely-tradable carbon rations
 - as a result, carbon emissions are immediately and dramtically curtailed, and the model becomes adopted by other states